 Herbs naturally deter pests and provide nutrients to surrounding plants.
 Perennial varieties of herbs hold water in the ground all year-round, creating a cooled microclimate for their neighbours.

-We grow a range of herbs, from the expected - like parsley and coriander - to the more unusual, - like moringa and lemongrass.
+We grow a range of herbs, from the expected - like parsley and rosemary - to the more unusual, - like garlic chives and lemongrass.

 GreenPath Varieties include

 Chives are one of the five essential herbs in French cuisine and the smallest species of the onion family.
 The delicate shape of the harvested herb provides for a beautiful garnish, as long stems along the side of a plate or chopped finely and sprinkled over the the top of a soup.